thacherT1D/webdevstuff/Datastores/Knex_Database_Migrations_in_Node_.desc.md

 Go ahead and `select * from knex_migrations`.
 What do you see?
 What does this tell you about how Knex works?

----

 ### Establishing a Connection

 __Initializing knex only once__
 * Initializing the library should normally only ever happen once in your application
 * This creates a connection pool for the current database
-* You should use the instance returned from the initialize call throughout your library.
+* You should use the instance returned from the initialize call throughout your code.

----
+### Adding Knex to your Express application

 * Create a folder called `db`
 * Inside the db folder create a new file `knex.js` with the following contents:

 ```js